ZieAmara/VV-ESIR-TP2/exercises/tcc-vs-lcc.md

 > In this example, all methods refer to variable1, creating strong cohesion within the class.
 Both TCC and LCC will produce the same value, because there is a close dependence between the methods.

+### Could LCC be lower than TCC for any given class?

+> The LCC can never be lower than the TCC for a given class.
+Indeed, by their definition we have the `LCC = (d_dir + d_indir)/N` and `TCC = (d_dir)/N` where *d_dir* corresponds to the total number of direct dependencies between the methods of the class and *d_indir* corresponds to the total number of indirect dependencies between the methods of the class.
+We can therefore conclude that we will always have *LCC ≥ TCC*